alindragut/web_scraper/README.md

 -   **Multi-Tiered Fetching Strategy:**
     -   **Simple Fetcher:** A lightweight, high-performance asynchronous fetcher using `aiohttp`.
     -   **Advanced Fetcher:** A powerful, browser-based fetcher using `selenium-base` to render JavaScript and handle Single-Page Applications (SPAs).
--   **Intelligent Escalation Logic:** The system automatically detects if a page is a likely SPA (based on content analysis) and escalates it from the simple to the advanced fetcher.
+-   **Escalation Logic:** The system automatically detects if a page is a likely SPA (based on content analysis) and escalates it from the simple to the advanced fetcher.
 -   **Robust Data Storage & Search:** Uses Elasticsearch to store company records and provide powerful full-text search and matching capabilities.
 -   **Data Normalization:** Enriches the stored data with normalized fields (E.164 for phone numbers, clean domains, social media profile IDs) to achieve a high match rate.
 -   **Smart Matching API:** A FastAPI endpoint that uses a weighted, multi-field query to find the single best-matching company profile.